Korsani/graphical-watch/README.md

 - M=43: max value
 - w=119.0s : width of the screen, in seconds
 - tick=2.5s : each X tick is 2.5s wide
-- s=1.0x : scale factor is 1.0x
+- s=1.0x : scale is 1.0x
 - x=19 y=47.00 : x and y coordinate (in term column/line)

 Third line is the date of the last printed dot.

+## Autoscale

+Scale is recalculated if value exceed bounds.
+Graph is redraw with the new scale.

+Starting value is kept.
+That means that graph is not recentered, juste zoomed in or out.

-# Caveats / To do
+# To do

-- Does only graph integers
+- Graph float
-- Y axis is in the middle
+- Allow y axis to be elsewhere than in the middle

 # Made with